KaytenTechnology/android-sdk-1/README.md

 However beacon detection will only work on devices which have at least Android 4.3 Jelly Bean (API level 18) and support Bluetooth Low Energy (Bluetooth 4.0).

 1. Make sure that your Java version is at least Java 7 >= 7u111 or Java 8 >= 8u101.
-Earlier version don't have the required certifacte for the Square Metrics Maven repository.
+Earlier version don't have the required certifacte for the Proximity DMP Maven repository.

-2. Add the Square Metrics Maven repository to your project `build.gradle` file
+2. Add the Proximity DMP Maven repository to your project `build.gradle` file
 ```
 allprojects {
 	repositories {
 		jcenter()
 		google()
-		// Square Metrics Maven repository
+		// Proximity DMP Maven repository
 		maven {
 	        	url "https://maven.proximitydmp.com"
 		}